 ICANN Requirements.
 DHH's obligations hereunder are subject to modification at any time as the result of ICANN-mandated requirements and consensus policies.
 Notwithstanding anything in this Agreement to the contrary, Registrar shall comply with any such ICANN requirements in accordance with the timeline defined by ICANN.

 Accredited Registrar.
-During the term of this Agreement, Registrar shall maintain in full force and effect its accreditation by ICANN as a registrar for the DHH Supported TLDs.
+During the term of this Agreement, Registrar shall maintain in full force and effect its accreditation by ICANN as a registrar for the TLD..

 Regular Communications.
 During the term of this Agreement, DHH may, in compliance with ICANN regulations or for any other reason need to update the Agreement or its policies.

 Changes to System.
 DHH may from time to time replace or make modifications to the System and/or Licensed Product licensed hereunder.
-Unless Emergency Circumstances require a shorter notice period, DHH will provide Registrar with at least thirty (30) notice prior to the implementation of material changes to the System and/or the Licensed Product unless the change maintains backwards compatibility with existing Registrar operations or in the event of emergencies.
+Unless Emergency Circumstances require a shorter notice period, DHH will provide Registrar with at least thirty (30) days’ notice prior to the implementation of material changes to the System and/or the Licensed Product unless the change maintains backwards compatibility with existing Registrar operations or in the event of emergencies.
 These notice periods shall not apply in the event Registry System is subject to the imminent threat of a failure or a material security threat, immediate implementation of ICANN temporary policies (Spec 1, Section 2 of the RA), or the discovery of a major security vulnerability or a denial of service (DoS) attack where the Registry System is rendered inaccessible by being subject to (i) excessive levels of data traffic, (ii) unauthorized traffic; and/or (iii) data traffic not conforming to the protocols used by the Registry System, but DHH will use commercially reasonable efforts to provide notice as soon as practicable.
 Information on the change will be made available through the Console or via e-mail.

 LICENSE

 License Grant.
 Subject to the terms and conditions of this Agreement, DHH hereby grants Registrar and Registrar accepts a non-exclusive, royalty-free, nontransferable, worldwide limited license to use for the term and purposes of this Agreement the Licensed Product, as well as updates and redesigns thereof, to provide domain name registration services in the TLD only and for no other purpose.
-The Licensed Product, as well as any updates and redesigns, will enable Registrar to provide all services in the DHH Supported TLDs.
+The Licensed Product, as well as any updates and redesigns, will enable Registrar to provide all services in the TLD.

 Limitations on Use.
 Notwithstanding any other provisions in this Agreement, except with the written consent of DHH, Registrar shall not: (i) sublicense the Licensed Product or otherwise permit any use of the Licensed Product by or for the benefit of any party other than Registrar or its authorized resellers, (ii) publish, distribute or permit disclosure of the Licensed Product other than to employees, contractors, and agents of Registrar for use in Registrar's domain name registration business, (iii) decompile, reverse engineer, copy or re-engineer the Licensed Product for any unauthorized purpose, (iv) use or permit use of the Licensed Product in violation of any federal, state or local rule, regulation or law, or for any unlawful purpose.
 Registrar agrees to employ the necessary measures to prevent its access to the System granted hereunder from being used to (i) allow, enable, or otherwise support the transmission by e-mail, telephone, or facsimile of mass unsolicited, commercial advertising or solicitations to entities other than Registrar's customers; or (ii) enable high volume, automated, electronic processes that send queries or data to the systems of DHH or any ICANN-Accredited Registrar, except as reasonably necessary to register domain names or modify existing registrations.